-As an additional strategy for increasing total return, reducing volatility and otherwise managing risk in client portfolios, we may also purchase and sell exchange-traded funds having objectives similar to our core portfolio objectives; these exchange-traded funds may also be used in option writing strategies.
-We may utilize a mix of exchange traded funds which, when taken as a portfolio, might increase returns and lower risk (volatility) within that mix of investments in order to achieve portfolio like returns with fewer total positions.
+As an additional strategy for increasing total return, reducing volatility and otherwise managing risk in client portfolios, we may also purchase and sell exchange-traded funds ("ETF") having objectives similar to our core portfolio objectives; these exchange-traded funds may also be used in option writing strategies.
+We may utilize a mix of exchange traded funds which, when taken as a portfolio, might increase returns and lower risk (volatility) within that mix of investments to achieve portfolio-like returns with fewer total positions.
 This type of ETF based strategy can also help to lower portfolio turnover and reduce total commissions paid by the client.
+This type of ETF could result in higher concentration risk by staying sector specific and having less holdings within the portfolio which could cause higher concentration risk as well.